segment-boneyard/overlay/Readme.md

   Show an overlay on a given `target` element, defaulting to `document.body`.

 ### #show(fn)
   Show the overlay, optionally calling a callback `fn`.
+Emits `showing` and `show`.

 ### #hide(fn)
   Hide the overlay, optionally calling a callback `fn`.
+Emits `hiding` and `hide`.

 ### #remove(fn)
   Remove the overlay from the DOM optionally calling a callback `fn`.
 If the overlay isn't hidden yet, hide it first.
+Emits `removing` and `remove`.

 ### #closeable()
   Make the overlay closeable by clicking on it, or hitting the `ESC` key.
 Aliased to `closable` for convenience.